OpenModelica/OMSimulator/doc/UsersGuide/source/api/freeMemory.rst

 freeMemory
 ----------

 Free the memory allocated by some other API.
 Pass the object for which memory is allocated.
 You can directly call free on the object or can use this function.
 #END#

 #LUA#
 .. code-block:: lua

-  oms2_freeMemory(obj)
+  oms3_freeMemory(obj)

 #END#

 #PYTHON#
 .. code-block:: python

-  session.freeMemory(cref)
+  session.oms3_freeMemory(obj)

 #END#

 #CAPI#
 .. code-block:: c

-  oms_status_enu_t oms2_freeMemory(void* obj);
+  oms_status_enu_t oms3_freeMemory(void* obj);

 #END#